Pralay (missile)

+Pralay will become a part of the Integrated Rocket Force along with Nirbhay, BrahMos, and Pinaka.

 Development

-Research Centre Imarat (RCI) is the lead integrator in this project.
-Similar foreign missiles of the same class include Dongfeng 12 (CSS-X-15), Precision Strike Missile, 9K720 Iskander and Hyunmoo 2 missile.
-Powered by solid fuel rocket motor, the missile follows quasi-ballistic trajectory and able to perform mid-air maneuvers using maneuverable reentry vehicle (MaRV) to defeat anti-ballistic missile (ABM) interceptors.
+Research Centre Imarat is the lead integrator of this project.
+Additionally, Bharat Electronics and Bharat Dynamics Limited are collaborating in the research and manufacturing of the weapon.
+Pralay belongs to the same class as Dongfeng 12 (CSS-X-15), Precision Strike Missile, 9K720 Iskander and Hyunmoo 2.
+Powered by a solid fuel rocket motor, the missile reportedly flies a quasi-ballistic trajectory in hypersonic speed, with the ability to perform terminal maneuvers to hinder anti-ballistic missile interceptors.

+DRDO created it to counter China's Dongfeng-12, and Pakistan's Nasr short-range missiles.
+Time from deployment to launch is reportedly within 10 minutes, while transition time from command to launch is reportedly 60 seconds.
+The weapon is being produced by Bharat Electronics and Bharat Dynamics Limited.

-Pralay uses the same composite propellant developed by High Energy Materials Research Laboratory (HEMRL) for Sagarika from K Missile family.
+Pralay uses the same composite propellant developed by High Energy Materials Research Laboratory for Sagarika from K Missile family.
 The composite propellant is highly efficient and generates more energy compared to propellant used in Agni missile series.
+The aerodynamic characterization research was conducted at the National Aerospace Laboratories' 1.2m Trisonic Wind Tunnel Facility.

-Pralay carries 350 kg to 700 kg high explosive preformed fragmentation warhead, Penetration-Cum-Blast (PCB) and Runway Denial Penetration Submunition (RDPS) at a range of 150 km to 500 km.
+Pralay carries 350–700 kg and 500-1,000 kg High Explosive Preformed Fragmentation (HEPF), Penetration-Cum-Blast (PCB) and Runway Denial Penetration Submunition (RDPS) at a range of 150 km to 500 km.
 Pralay is designed to target radar and communication installations, command and control centers and advance airfields using conventional warhead.
 The system is road mobile and meets the tactical ballistic missile requirement of the Indian Army.
 Pralay fills the gap of a conventionally armed ballistic missile that is not hampered by 'No First Use' nuclear policy.

+Further work is in progress to extend the range by another few hundred kilometers.
+In 2022, the missile was ready for induction.